analogdevicesinc/msdk/Libraries/Cordio/docs/Applications/BLE_otac_otas.md

 writing it to internal flash space during the update.
 Alternatively by changing `USE_INTERNAL_FLASH ?=0` to `USE_INTERNAL_FLASH ?=1` the transfered file
 is stored in the update space.
-#### Board Selection

-Before building firmware you must select the correct value for BOARD in `project.mk`, e.g. `EvKit_V1`.

-#### Required Connections
--   Connect a USB cable between the PC and the (USB/PWR - UART) connector.

-## Trace Serial Port
-When TRACE is enabled in the `project.mk`, the on-board USB-to-UART adapter can be used to view the trace messages and interact with the application.
-Open a serial port terminal with the following settings.

-Baud            : 115200
-Char size       : 8
-Parity          : None
-Stop bits       : 1
-HW Flow Control : No
-SW Flow Control : No

 ### Expected Output